Texas Railroad History - Tower 90 - Victoria

 Left

-: The railroads in Victoria are highlighted on a Sanborn Fire Insurance index map from January, 1928.
+: The railroads in Victoria are highlighted on this Sanborn Fire Insurance index map from January, 1928.
 The map shows that the SLB&M tracks ended less than two miles west of Tower 90.

-By 1947, the hours had shifted slightly to be 8:00a to 5:00p. according to a T&NO timetable, which also noted that when the operator was not on duty, the signals would be set to allow movements on the T&NO tracks.
-A 1949 T&NO timetable lists the Tower 90 interlocker as "automatic", and the tower was no longer staffed.
+A 1938 T&NO timetable shows Tower 90 staffed from 7:30a to 4:30p daily except Sunday and legal holidays.
+A 1947 T&NO timetable shows that the hours had shifted slightly to be 8:00a to 5:00p and noted that when the operator was not on duty, the signals would be set to allow movements on the T&NO tracks.
+A 1949 T&NO timetable lists the Tower 90 interlocker as "automatic".
+It is unlikely that the tower building survived much beyond the conversion to an automatic interlocker since the interlocking plant could be housed in a trackside cabinet.

 In 1979, SP abandoned 38 miles of the Victoria - Beeville line, between Fannin and Beeville.
 The segment between Victoria and Fannin remains in service, supporting coal deliveries to the Coleto Creek Power Plant.
 The other SP lines out of Victoria, north to Cuero and south to Port Lavaca, remain in service.
 The line to Port Lavaca primarily serves the large Dow Chemical facility near Placedo and Bloomington but is also used by KCS for its Robstown trains via Placedo.
-The former SLB&M line to Bloomington remains intact now owned by UP, but the SLB&M tracks to their freight and passenger depots that crossed at Tower 90 no longer exist.
+The former SLB&M line to Bloomington remains intact now owned by UP, but the branch to downtown that crossed at Tower 90 no longer exists.

 Below: The January, 1928 Sanborn Fire Insurance map of Victoria shows Tower 90 ("R R Signal Tower") as a two-story structure located on East South 3rd St. between S. Navarro St. and S. Depot St. The drawing shows the tower sitting parallel to the GH&SA tracks with the door on the north corner of the east side of the tower. (magnification at right)